swopnilnep/DataVisualization/_build/html/_sources/index.md.txt

 Since Citi Bikes puts a restriction of 30 minutes on bicycle checkout, most of the rides in New York were under 30 minutes.

-However in Boston, people checked the bikes out for a much longer period as there was a longer checkout period for the bikes.
+However, in Boston, people checked the bikes out for a much longer period as there was a longer checkout period for the bikes.
 Hence a lot of people even checked out the bikes for 5 days.
 We then wonder about the special case with trips from Station A all the way to Station A. We find out that the percentages of same station trips in New York and Boston are 2.5 % (13,707 trips out of 5,562,321 total trips ) and 4.8% (76, 311 trips out of 1,579,025 total trips).

 #### Members and Nonmembers

 We then continued to do some distribution of trip duration by the user type (member, and non-member).
 Here below are the histograms of New York and Boston's trip durations by the user types.
-We can easily observe that the number of members and non-member in New York is quite the same while most of riders in Boston is non-member.
+We can easily observe that the number of members and non-member in New York is quite the same while most of the riders in Boston is a non-member.

 ![Distribution of trip duration by user type](images/1/duration_distribution_by_usertype_nyc.png)  ![Distribution of trip duration by user type](images/1/boston_duration_distribution_by_usertype_bos.png)